chronolaw/openresty_dev/README.md

 # openresty_guide
-This is the sample code for OpenResty Guide
+This is the sample code for OpenResty Programming.

 ##Requirements
 * Linux or other UNIX like